WPManageNinja/wpsocialninja-docs/guide/instagram-feed/instagram-feed-issue-email-report-social-feeds-wp-social-ninja.md

 ---
-title: "Instagram Feed Issue Email Report | Social Feeds | WP Social Ninja"
+title: "Instagram Feed Issue Email Report"
 description: ""
 ---

-# Instagram Feed Issue Email Report | Social Feeds | WP Social Ninja
+# Instagram Feed Issue Email Report

 **Feed Issue Email Report** is a valuable feature that ensures you stay informed about critical issues in your **Instagram Feed** through email.&nbsp;